shipfastlabs/toolkit/docs/guide/getting-started.md

 # Getting Started

-A community catalog of reusable AI tools for the [Laravel AI SDK](https://github.com/laravel/ai): one development monorepo that subtree-splits into many tiny, independently-installable packages.
+The toolkit is a community catalog of reusable AI tools for the [Laravel AI SDK](https://github.com/laravel/ai).
+The tools are developed in one monorepo and split into small, independently installable packages.

-A **tool** is a small class implementing `Laravel\Ai\Contracts\Tool`:
+A tool is a class implementing `Laravel\Ai\Contracts\Tool`:

 ```php
 interface Tool